readyready15728/misc/rimworld-notes.md

 * Food storage near cooking facilities in addition to letting cooked food drop rather than be taken to the storage area can greatly improve the efficiency of cooking.
+* In fact you should put a storage area specifically for cooked food very close to where it is prepared.
 * Chairs make workstations more efficient.
 * Meditation time can be set in Schedule, and psyfocus for psykers can be set individually.